 Difficult to find in stores

 Experts widely agree the purest brews come from loose-leaf tea.
-Large tea leaves retain more flavor, aroma, and health benefits than the dust and fannings that so often pervade bagged tea.
+Large tea leaves retain more flavor and aroma than the dust and fannings that so often pervade bagged tea.
 And with almost 1,000 loose tea options, from gentle white teas to earthy pu-erh, Tealyra is the name to turn to.

 Tealyra’s Cream Earl Grey Moonlight, in particular, appeals to all manner of tea lovers, not just those who drink black tea.
 It’s one of the brand’s best-selling items, and for good reason.
 Three unique flavors coalesce to delight the senses: a rich black tea base, citrus notes from organic bergamot oil, and a sweet, creamy finish of French vanilla.
 Such complexity means the Cream Earl Grey Moonlight can be enjoyed at all times of the day, whether it’s a morning pick-me-up or a late-night dessert tea.